Lifeways Group: Controversies

 In May 2015 the company bought its learning disability services group from Care UK.

-Lifeways hit controversy in recent years for bad quality of care due to some locations having an inadequate CQC rating, closure of some services by CQC and local councils for abuse and court cases involving staff where they have abused service users in their care.
-Particularly the case of Jessica Burgess and Lindsey Warham whom subjected a disabled woman to abuse at one of their Autism Care facilities in Northumberland.
+Lifeways hit controversy in recent years for bad quality of care due to some locations having an inadequate Care Quality Commission (CQC) rating, closure of some services by CQC and local councils for abuse and court cases involving staff where they have abused service users in their care.